rsnodgrass/hassio-addons/virtual-itach-flex/README.md

 *NOT YET IMPLEMENTED*

-Emulates a Global Caché iTach IP to Serial (IP2SL) to provide bidirectional TCP-to-serial connections to physical serial ports connected to the host running this microservice.
+Emulates a Global Caché iTach Flex IP2SL (IP to Serial) to provide bidirectional TCP-to-serial connections to physical serial ports connected to the host running this microservice.
 By implementing the iTach Flex TCP API, this allows for exposes up to eight physical RS232/RS485 serial ports per running microservice instance.